-- 14. On the 4th August 2020 The Association of Black Country Authorities wrote to all members of the HMA regarding the challenges facing the Black Country Joint Plan review in so far as they related to matters of Housing and Employment land supply.
+- 13. In each case LDC have been consulted on these documents and have engaged as they felt appropriate at the time. - 14.
+It is acknowledged that both SMBC and LDC were active partners as part of the HMA wide commission undertaken by GL Hearn to produce the Strategic Growth Study. - 15.
+It is noted that in December 2019 BCC published an updated Local Development Scheme (LDS), which concluded that an early review [of the 2017 BDP] was not required.
+This stated that "the Local Planning Authority will start scoping out the work needed to undertake this in 2020 and set out a timetable for any BDP update, if necessary, in the next version of the LDS by January 2022."
+At this early stage Birmingham CC has not made any request to any LPA within the HMA to help with housing need beyond 2031, nor has it set out what any extent of shortfall beyond 2031 may be. - 16.
+On the 4th August 2020 The Association of Black Country Authorities wrote to all members of the HMA regarding the challenges facing the Black Country Joint Plan review in so far as they related to matters of Housing and Employment land supply.
 This letter supports the ongoing duty to cooperate process in so far as it relates to the Black Country Joint Plan, but also plan preparation and review for recipient authorities (extent subject to stage of plan making).
 The letter identified that the Black Country Authorities are preparing a Draft Plan for consultation in summer 2021, with an aim to produce a Publication Plan in summer 2022 and adopt the Plan in early 2024.
-Despite initial work around urban capacity and potential Green Belt release within the Black Country area, there remains a significant level of unmet need in the order of at least 4,500 6,500 homes and up to 292 ha-570ha of employment land up to 2039. - 15.
+Despite initial work around urban capacity and potential Green Belt release within the Black Country area, there remains a significant level of unmet need in the order of at least 4,500 6,500 homes and up to 292 ha-570ha of employment land up to 2039. - 17.
 Given the timetable at play here it is the view of SMBC that there remains a significant amount of work to be undertaken to evidence this shortfall and review the overall need in light of recent government changes to the Standard Methodology which, given the timeframes involved, will affect the continued development of the Black Country Plan.
 Any final shortfall will also be subject to testing through further consultation and public examination.
-SMBC therefore commits to continuing to work alongside the Black Country Authorities and other members of the wider HMA to review the evidence which supports the unmet need but notes that any outstanding need retains significant uncertainty and is also likely to be relevant towards the latter half of the Plan Period (post 2031 for example).
-Given the likelihood of a Local Plan review within SMBC prior to 2031 (having regard to the position with the BCC Local Plan and national planning system/guidance), SMBC is of the view that this issue can be more constructively and effectively managed as part of its next Local Plan review.
-As part of this SOCG, CCDC acknowledge the position set out by SMBC and do not object to this approach in principle. - 16.
-CCDC agree with SMBC that the Council has complied with it's legal obligations under the duty to cooperate and if there is a dfiifeernce between Solihull and other authririties in the HMA, this is around the issue of the soundness of the plan.
+SMBC therefore commits to continuing to work alongside the Black Country Authorities and other members of the wider HMA to review the evidence which supports the unmet need but notes that any outstanding need retains significant uncertainty and is also likely to be relevant towards the latter half of the Plan Period.
+Given the likelihood of a Local Plan review within SMBC prior to 2031 (having regard to the position with the BCC Local Plan and national planning system/guidance), SMBC is of the view that this issue can be more constructively and effectively managed as part of its next Local Plan review. - 18.
+As part of this SOCG, LDC acknowledge the position set out by SMBC, though this approach is not agreed in principle.
+LDC consistent with the approach in its emerging plan is of the view that the level of need from 2027/2028 identified by the Black Country is so significant that provision should be made in other local authority emerging plans including the emerging Solihull plan.